NSombekke/Logic-LLM/blogpost.md

 #### Language Grounding Results

-The evaluation consists of two stages: (1) the conversion of the question into LTL, and (2) the subsequent conversion of the LTL formula into traces.
+The evaluation consists of two stages: (1) the conversion of the question into LTL, and (2) the subsequent conversion of the multiple choice options (each formlated in natural language) into traces.

 ##### (1) Effectiveness of Problem Formulator
 We aim to evaluate how well the LLM performs the conversion task, especially in cases where it needs to generalize from few examples (few-shot learning).
 The accuracy of the conversions will be reported over the 36 benchmark inctances crafted by experts in the nl2spec study [5].
 We use their formatted intances and prompt the LLM to replaced the propositions a,b,c,d.
 A question in natural language may be $\mu:$ Every meal is eventually followed by dessert.
 Corresponding to G (meal -> F dessert).
 And $\mu:$ Whenever a car starts, the engine revs three steps later.
 Corresponding to: G (car_starts -> X X X engine_revs).